 2. Representation of your mission, purpose and commitments to help remind you of them.

-3. Representation of people in your life who lift you up, help you see your goodness and potential, and love you sometimes even more than you do yourself.
+3. Something to symbolize of people in your life who lift you up, help you see your goodness and potential, and love you sometimes even more than you do yourself.

 4. Representations of appreciation, like thank you cards or small thank you gifts you’ve received, to remind you to be grateful even in the darkest times.